+ JUMP TO RECIPE

-Twice cooked pork or pork griot, Haitian meat dish, is truly fantastic.
-Pork shoulder, not too lean but with no gristly or tendony bits, cut in oversized dice is slow cooked in the oven with the hottest chilies and, uncommonly, four kinds of acid.
-It’s then drained and fried crisp in a pan while the cooking liquid makes gravy to die for.
-It’s better than any pulled pork and completely worth the additional frying pan washing up.
+Twice cooked pork or pork griot, Haitian meat dish, is truly fantastic as well as unusual - meat is expected to be seared first and roasted, baked, braised afterwards.
+Griot defies the tradition, baked for a spell in the oven first and jumping into a frying pan only last thing.
+Cut in oversized dice it is slow cooked in the oven with the hottest chilies and, uncommonly, four kinds of acid.
+It’s then drained and fried crisp in a pan while the strained cooking liquid makes gravy to die for.
+It’s better than the best pulled pork and completely worth the additional frying pan washing up.

 This is also the dish to overcome anyone’s innate aversion to reheated food, and I know many suffer from that phobia.
 Leftovers, scraps, slop, dregs – these are not complementary words.
-Opposite of ‘freshly cooked’; it’s been standing around and then reheated; day-old; stale; refried: if you read those words in restaurants’ reviews, you stay well clear.
-And yet if it’s done on purpose, the results can be amazing: triple cooked chips for one, arancini balls for another.
-Some dishes gain flavour when reheated, like cassoulet or chilli; and find me tastier morsels than refried beans or pasta fritta.
+Opposite of ‘freshly cooked’, it’s been standing around and then reheated.
+Day-old; stale; refried: if you read those words in a restaurants’ reviews you stay well clear.
+And yet if the reheating process is done on purpose, the results can be amazing: triple cooked chips for one, arancini balls for another.
+Some dishes gain flavour when reheated, like cassoulet or chilli; and try and find me tastier morsels than refried beans or pasta fritta.

-The griot is probably as versatile as any casserole with different flavours created every time you cook it, by adding mushrooms instead of chilli, carrots instead of peppers etc. The acid, I’m guessing, is a constant ingredient so it keeps the meat from disintegrating in the long cooking.
+The griot is probably as versatile as any casserole and you could experiment with different flavours created every time you cook it, by adding mushrooms instead of chilli, carrots instead of peppers etc. The acid, I’m guessing, is a constant ingredient so it keeps the meat from disintegrating in the long cooking process.
 I trust Melissa Clark’s recipes so did not veer from her instructions on NYTimes Cooking.
 But next time I’ll certainly freewheel.
 Because there will be many next times for sure.

 pork griotServings: 4Time: 3 hours plus overnight marinating